-Market risk is the risk that changes in market prices, such as interest rates, foreign exchange rates and credit spreads (not relating to changes in the obligor's/issuer's credit standing) will affect the Fund's income or the value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices due to fluctuations in interest rates, foreign exchange rates and credit spreads (not relating to changes in the obligor's/issuer's credit standing) will affect the Fund's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return on risk.

-The market price of securities owned by the Fund may go up or down, sometimes rapidly or unpredictably.
+The market price of securities owned by the Fund may go up or down.
 Securities may decline in value due to factors affecting securities markets generally or particular industries represented in the securities markets.
-The value of a security may decline due to general market conditions which are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in interest or currency rates or adverse investor sentiment generally.
-The value of a security may also decline due to factors which affect a particular industries, such as labor shortages or increased production costs and competitive conditions within an industry.
+The value of a security may decline due to general market conditions which are not specifically related to a particular Fund, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in interest or currency rates or adverse investor sentiment generally.
+The value of a security may also decline due to factors which affect a particular industry or industries, such as labour shortages or increased production costs and competitive conditions within an industry.
 During a general downturn in the securities markets, multiple asset classes may decline in value simultaneously.
-Equity securities generally have greater price volatility than fixed income securities.